-Daryl laughed as he led her down the undulating stairway of thousand-year old stones that revealed the ancient cityscape of converted cave dwellings also known as Sassi for the first time.
+Daryl laughed as he led her down the undulating stairway of thousand-year-old stones that revealed the ancient cityscape of converted cave dwellings also known as Sassi for the first time.
 Mindi quickly changed her mind.

 Ironically, the glorious city has a storied past.
 Until the 1950’s, Matera was a wretched place – a sort of Italian Gulag where political prisoners were sent to live in the dreary sun-scorched desolation of rocks and stone.

-Along with wonderful bread and charcuterie, the Lucanians in Matera make extensive use of mild sun dried chili peppers that impart deep earthy flavors to much of their cuisine, especially the brilliant handmade cavatelli and orecchiette pastas.
+Along with wonderful bread and charcuterie, the Lucanians in Matera make extensive use of mild sun-dried chili peppers that impart deep earthy flavors to much of their cuisine, especially the brilliant handmade cavatelli and orecchiette pasta.

-We savored the cavatelli con peperoni cruschi with its crunchy dried Lucani peppers, ricotta salata and fried bread crumbs in the dimly lit cavern (a repeated theme in Matera) filled with colorful a mix of locals and tourists.
+We savored the cavatelli con pepperoni cruschi with its crunchy dried Lucani peppers, ricotta salata and fried breadcrumbs in the dimly lit cavern (a repeated theme in Matera) filled with colorful a mix of locals and tourists.
 We washed the hearty food down with a bottle from the restaurant’s affordable list of local Basilicatan and Puglian wines.

-Tasting Tip: The charcuterie in Matera is second to none.
+The charcuterie in Matera is second to none.
 When you eat at Trattoria del Caveoso, be sure to try the lonza.
 Their take on the cured pork loin is as buttery as sushi.

-Dig Deeper in Matera
+3. Dig Deeper

 As if the ancient city with its caves isn’t enough, Matera is situated over a ravine.
 This topography makes the city perfect for hiking and exploring.

-The bend of Matera’s main road through the Sassi empties into the Parco della Murgia Materana, a mini Italian version of the Grand Canyon, where adventurers can rock climb and where less adventurous travelers can hike through many of the cities nearby ravines which wind through a network of caves, picturesque hills and peaceful streams.
+The bend of Matera’s main road through the Sassi empties into the Parco della Murgia Materana, a mini Italian version of the Grand Canyon, where adventurers can rock climb and less adventurous travelers can hike through many of the cities nearby ravines which wind through a network of caves, picturesque hills and peaceful streams.
 (We fell into the latter category.)

-One can only explore so much in a day, and Matera has plenty of cafés for chilling out and enjoying a drink or two.
+Despite the many fun things to do in Matera Italy, one can only explore so much in a day.
+Luckily, Matera has plenty of cafés for chilling out and enjoying a drink or two.

-Tasting Tip: Go to Il Buongustaio for wine, cheese and charcuterie.
+Go to Il Buongustaio for wine, cheese and charcuterie.
 You can purchase all necessary provisions for a memorable picnic.
 Then go back to the shop later to buy edible gifts to take home for friends, family and yourself.